junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

     :align: center

 .. figure:: /_images/cloud/sent_email_.jpg
-    :width: 800
+    :width: 400
     :align: center

 * Now that you have set a notifier, you have to set an alert rule for you to receive a message from Grafana in a certain condition.
 The first screenshot above shows a condition that the alert is triggered when the query A, `total_sampling_time`, is above 300.
-The second screenshot above shows the kind of message a receiver' phone would receive via `Gmail` if the condition is met.
+The second screenshot above shows the kind of message a receiver's phone would receive via `Gmail` if the condition is met.

 .. figure:: /_images/cloud/grafana_ini.PNG
     :width: 600